-Welcome to Spring!
+Welcome to Fall!
 Fall in Love!

 The Bengal Cat’s name comes from the scientific name for the Asian Leopard Cat, Prionailurus bengalensis.
 Bengals are the only domestic cat with rosettes that resemble the markings on leopards, jaguars and ocelots.

 Bengal Cats are athletic and have well-defined muscles, creating a strong, lean, and sleek appearance.
 They feature high cheekbones, dark markings around the eyes and the ears are small and pointed but round at the tips.
 Their coats, which are actually a pelt and considered to be a part of their skin, have a unique, plush feel unlike any other cat breed.
 Because they are low shed and have no undercoat, along with this type of “skin,” they are low allergen.
 There is no such thing as a nonallergenic cat.

 One of the most distinctive features of this feline is its unique coat pattern and color.
 Most Bengal Cats’ coats have rich, highly contrasted shades of bright orange to light brown (known as browns), with dark spots or a distinctive marbling pattern.
 Some even have a “glitter” to the tips of their fur, which glistens when the light hits it.
 Other colors include the beautiful Silvers, dazzling “Snow” Bengals – the Lynx Point, the Lynx Mink, and the Sepia.

 More exotic colors are the Charcoal and the Silver Charcoal, the Blue (the d,d dilute gene) is very rare, and the Black which is also known as melanistic.
 Their patters can be spotted, marbled, or sparbled, with a beautiful variety of spots.
 They can be single-spotted, rosetted – arrowhead, paw-printed, donut, clustered- and they can be clouded.